-An online application, where professors can create questions and evaluate responses An online application, where students can answer questions and receive results
+- 1. An online application, where authors can create questions and evaluate responses - 2.
+An online application, where students can answer questions and receive results - 3.
+An online application that will create a hidden score based upon how many supplementary materials the student views, and for how long